jodri-code/sysl-docs/docs/SYSlang/cautions/index.md

 # OS Build Precautions
 Another good precaution is to watch over the OS build.
 This was irrelevant until InfDev found that there is a way to expose the entire core code by allowing the OS to build incorrectly.

+The OS build is always a value of 0, 0.5 or 1.
+0 is a complete fail, 0.5 is a faulty install and 1 is a correct install.
+This can be checked after the ag (after girth) has run using the diagnostics window and going to the 'Build' tab.

+This mainly happens when the disk isn't formatted correctly or isn't partitioned in at least 3 parts.

+To make sure you have a correctly formatted disk you can do `format.this(ch)` or to check the partitions you can do `part(ch)`.
+You can run these commands during installation or once booted, but I recommend running them during installation.